slai-robin/code_updater/README.md

 	example: cd ~/Desktop/code_updater

-Gather the following files in `.csv` format and place them all in the `code_updater` folder:
+Gather the following files in `.csv` format and place them all in a folder named 'input' in the `code_updater` folder.
+Remove or rename any existing output folders.
 - 'Old' Official Codes and Descriptors
 - New Official Codes and Descriptors
 - 'Old' Robin Codes and Robin Descriptors